DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/00 Getting Started with Popup/08 Position the Popup.md

 To position the Popup within the viewport, use the [position](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#position) property.
-The Popup supports drag and drop.
+The Popup also allows users to change its position via drag and drop.
 To enable this functionalty, set the [dragEnabled](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#dragEnabled) property to **true**.
 Users drag the Popup by its title bar, so make sure that you [configured it](Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showTitle).

 ---
 ##### jQuery